ayrtonm/freebsd-kpi-rs/README.md

 These are WIP bindings for writing FreeBSD kernel drivers in rust.
 They are intended for use with the latest version of FreeBSD and rust 2021 Edition.
 Note that since the FreeBSD KPI is a moving target this repository may be broken on the FreeBSD-src tip of tree.
 For a commit known to produce a working build see my [mk-rs branch](https://github.com/ayrtonm/freebsd-src/tree/mk-rs).

-For the latest use of the bindings see my [m2 branch](https://github.com/ayrtonm/freebsd-src/tree/m2).
-They are initially intended for [FreeBSD Tier 1 platforms](https://www.freebsd.org/platforms/) although currently only 64-bit ARM is supported and has been tested.
-The makefile in this repo also currently hardcodes ARM-specific things so the x86-64 instructions below assume that the kernel is being cross-compiled for ARM64.
+This repo is not ready for general developer use yet since it is currently missing a lot of functionality and proper documentation.
+It is primarily being used with my [m2 branch](https://github.com/ayrtonm/freebsd-src/tree/m2) and only tested on builtin drivers for Apple silicon.
+While the goal is to eventually support both FreeBSD Tier 1 platforms (ARM64 and x86-64), this repo's makefile currently hardcodes ARM-specific things so instructions below assume the kernel is being cross-compiled for ARM64.

 ## Installing rust and build tools